-Welcome to the Summer Youth and Precollege Programs in the Arts
+Welcome to the Summer Youth and Precollege Programs in the Arts.

 They are immersed in a variety of exciting and enriching learning opportunities, such as songwriting, acting, architecture, visual arts, creative writing, filmmaking, video game and app creation, voice, and journalism programs.

 Students are inspired by our scenic 500-acre campus and are able to experience Purchase College while enjoying an outstanding education in their areas of interest and working with other students who share a passion for the arts.

 Artists make art in the Visual Arts Building—160,000 square feet of art-making opportunity.
 It is one of the largest facilities of its kind in the Northeast, providing students with superb studio environments, plus state-of-the-art software and hardware specifically geared to the demands of professional design and art making.

 - The staff are primarily trained and practicing professionals.
 Some are professors and lecturers at Purchase College.

 - Low staff to student ratios—typically no more than 8:1.

 - Students who have completed eighth grade may choose between youth and the precollege programs—except for the Visual Arts Institute, for which students must have completed ninth grade.

-- The Boot Camps meet 9:30 a.m. to 4:30 p.m.
-Every other program meets 9:30 a.m.– 3:30 p.m., Monday – Friday.
+- The Boot Camps meet 9:30 am — 4:30 pm.
+Every other program meets 9:30 am – 3:30 pm, Monday – Friday.

 - PepsiCo employees enjoy the 10% discount with proper identification.

-- Each program concludes with a student performance, screening, exhibition, symposium, or other culminating event for friends and family.
+- Each program concludes with a student performance, screening, exhibition, or other culminating event for friends and family.